The Essential Soft Skills and Strategic Framework

 - Integrate and function more effectively with coordinated and qualified roles across a fully-formed analytic team

-- Follow a seven phase Modeling Practice Framework™ for establishing an internal modeling factory and analytic practice
+- Understand a formal phased framework for establishing an internal modeling factory and analytic practice

-- Discover, monitor and clearly report the primary analytic contributors that impact performance metrics that are important to leadership
+- Clearly report the primary analytic contributors that impact performance metrics that are important to leadership

-- Populate analytic opportunities; then validate, organize and prioritize projects for lowest risk and highest gain
+- Identify analytic opportunities; then validate, organize and prioritize projects for lowest risk and highest gain

-- Establish a solid strategic foundation for more advanced analytic practices such as predictive modeling and data mining
+- Establish a strategic foundation to support advanced analytics such as predictive modeling and data science

 WHAT MAKES THIS COURSE UNIQUE